Macy's boosts annual earnings forecast

-(Reuters) - Macy’s Inc (M.N) raised its annual earnings forecast ahead of the crucial holiday shopping season, as the department store chain benefits from a revamped loyalty program and a growing online business.
+Nov 14 (Reuters) - Macy’s Inc raised its annual earnings forecast ahead of the crucial holiday shopping season, as the department store chain benefits from a revamped loyalty program and a growing online business.

 Macy’s now expects adjusted earnings of between $4.10 and $4.30 per share in fiscal year 2018, compared with an earlier forecast of $3.95 to $4.15 per share, the company said on Wednesday.